Will Roberts

 About me

-In my psychotherapy practice, I encourage clients to consider language and metaphor in forming an understanding of their current situation.
-Alongside traditional talking therapy, I will implement or suggest the use of other modes of creative and artistic expression.
-This can provide further insight, resonance and self-understanding.
-This could involve drawing or painting a picture to express a thought or feeling.
-Other times it could be listening to music or discussing art images or using sand tray figures.
-Clients do not need to have any experience of art making to be able to engage with this aspect of the therapy.
-The arts have an often surprising and welcome ability to support the psychotherapeutic work, to enhance the therapeutic relationship and bring into the client's awareness relational processes that occur within the space.
+Alongside traditional talking therapy, I encourage the use of other modes of creative and artistic expression.
+This can provide further and useful insight, resonance and self-understanding.
+Often this will involve drawing or painting a picture to express a thought or feeling.
+Other times it could be listening to music or discussing art images.
+You do not need to have any experience to be able to engage with this aspect of the therapy.
+I have found the arts have a surprising and welcome ability to support the psychotherapeutic work, to enhance the therapeutic relationship and bring into the client's awareness relational processes that occur within the space.

 Training, qualifications & experience